SpencerRohan/TW-Sales-Tax-Java/RECEIPT.md

 **Installation in IntelliJ**
 1. Import project into IntelliJ
-2. Run "Receipt" class to activate the program.
+2. Run *Receipt* class to activate the program.
 3. Console will display calculated output.
 4. Optional filenames can be provided by going to Run>File Configurations then typing:  ```"PATH/TO/Filename.txt"``` in program arguments.
 It will take more than filename string at a time.

 **Testing Suite Available under Test directory**
-1. Run ReceiptTest class for challenge testing
+1. Run *ReceiptTest* class for challenge testing

-**Included will also be a seperate jar file on top directory**
-1. Open Terminal
-2. cd to the unzipped folder - *note that if you remove the jar file out of the main directory the default asset .txt files will no longer run.*
-3. Type:
-    ```java -jar TW-Sales-Tax-Java.jar```
-4. Opitional filenames can be provided by typing:
-    ```java -jar TW-Sales-Tax-Java.jar "PATH/TO/FILENAME.TXT"```
-5. Output should be printed in the terminal.